How to Safely Eject External Drives in Ubuntu

 How to safely eject the external drive in Ubuntu Linux

-From the Activities overview, search for and open Files.
+From the Activities overview, search for and open the Files application.

 Ubuntu Linux File Manager has its icon on the Dock by default.
 Open File Manager.

 Locate the device in the sidebar.
-It should have a small eject icon next to the name.
+It should have a small eject icon next to its name.
 Click the eject icon to remove or eject the device safely.

 Alternatively, right-click the device’s name in the sidebar and select Eject.